Windscribe/Desktop-App/README.md

     - Alternately, you can install Strawberry Perl from https://strawberryperl.com/
 - CMake (run install_cmake.bat from common/prepare_build_environment/windows).
 - CppCheck (run install_cppcheck.bat with admin rights from common/prepare_build_environment/windows).
 - Verify the following entries are in your System PATH environment variable.
-If they are not, add them to the System PATH environment variable and reboot.
+If they are not, add them to the System PATH environment variable.
+Reboot.
     - C:\Python27
     - C:\Python27\Scripts
     - C:\Perl64\site\bin (or equivalent Strawberry Perl site\bin folder)